elifsezgin/DNAPuzzle/docs/README.md

 - `EaselJS` with `HTML5 Canvas` for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.

-In addition to the webpack entry file, there will be three scripts involved in this project:
+In addition to the webpack entry file, there will be four scripts involved in this project:

 `dna.js`: this script will create and update the necessary Canvas elements to draw a 'DNA' and rendering them to the DOM.
-Each `DNA` will contain a `sequence` and an `isComplete` (`true` or `false`).
+Each `DNA` will contain a `sequence` and the complementary strands of the DNA is structured within this script.

+`base.js`: this lightweight script will house the constructor and update functions for the `base` objects.
+Each `base` will contain a `type` and a `color`.
+This script is responsible for rendering bases of the DNA object.

-`puzzle.js`: this script will handle the logic behind the scenes.
-A puzzle object will hold a `level` and a array of `damaged DNA`s along with an array of 'one stranded DNA's'.
-It will be responsible for doing checks for each `match` upon dragging a 'one stranded DNA' to the corresponding `damaged DNA` and updating the 'damaged DNA' object appropriately.
+`game.js`: this script will handle the logic behind the scenes.
+A puzzle object will create random number of `damaged DNA`s along with their complementary 'one stranded DNA's'.
+It will be responsible for doing checks for each `match` upon dragging a 'one stranded DNA' close enough to the corresponding `damaged DNA` and updating the 'damaged DNA' object appropriately.

-`strand.js`: this lightweight script will house the constructor and update functions for the `one stranded DNA` objects.
-Each `one stranded DNA` will contain a `sequence` and an `isMatched` (`true` or `false`).
+`puzzle_view.js`: this script will create the modals and the header buttons along with the settings of the canvas that the DNA's will be rendered.

 ### Implementation Timeline